Wharf management and care of elderly short-term focus to fix the Waiheke ferry fury

 "The impact on their lives is very significant so we need to understand when it comes to a ferry service that doesn't have competition, there aren't other options for people."

-Meanwhile, Handley said with meetings such as the one held yesterday, it's not often what changes on the day but the changes in the future.
+Meanwhile, Handley said with meetings such as the one held yesterday, it's often not what changes on the day but the changes in the future.

-"We haven't got any specific answers right now other than they'll work with us collaboratively here on in", she said.
+"We haven't got any specific answers right now other than they'll work with us collaboratively here on in," she said.